Why an Office Needs a Professional Espresso Machine

 - What is the main beverage in the office, is it plain espresso, or milk and espresso drinks?

-- Are the people who are going to use it comfortable with a semiautomatic, or they need maximum convenience?
+- Are the people who are going to use it comfortably with a semiautomatic, or they need maximum convenience?

 - Who is going to take care of the maintenance on the machine, (cleaning, descaling, etc…) Is it a single person or everybody will participate?